metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `bus` (String) Bus indicates the type of disk device to emulate. supported values: virtio, sata, scsi.
+- `bus` (String) Bus indicates the type of disk device to emulate.supported values: virtio, sata, scsi.
-- `readonly` (Boolean) ReadOnly.
-Defaults to true.
+- `readonly` (Boolean) ReadOnly.Defaults to true.
-- `tray` (String) Tray indicates if the tray of the device is open or closed.
-Allowed values are 'open' and 'closed'.
-Defaults to closed.
+- `tray` (String) Tray indicates if the tray of the device is open or closed.Allowed values are 'open' and 'closed'.Defaults to closed.

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--disks--disk"></a>